Magento issue diagnosis for dummies

 4. Clear Magento cache from backend

 Magento also stores cache on the server and it is even more powerful when you have Full page cache implemented on the webshop.
 So after clearing your browser cache, the next logical step is to clear Magento cache.
-It is quite possible that the reported issue is just because of some old stuck cache.
+It is quite possible that the

 You can do that easily from admin.
 Click here to know how to clear cache in Magento 1 and Magento 2.
 Once you clear Magento cache, check on frontend and see if the issue still persists.